Rules & Regulations

 - No person shall park a vehicle or leave the same standing on airport operating area or storage area, except in such places and for such periods of time as may be prescribed or permitted by the Airport Manager.

-- Motor vehicles on the airport shall be operated in strict compliance with speed limits prescribed by the Airport Manager and in no case in excess of 10 miles per hour, except police and other emergency vehicles in the case of emergency.
+- Motor vehicles on the airport shall be operated in strict compliance with speed limits prescribed by the Airport Manager and in no case in excess of 15 miles per hour, and 5 mph when in vicinity of aircraft, except police and other emergency vehicles in the case of emergency.

 - FBO’s, when allowing vehicles on the Airport Operating Area are responsible for the safe operation of vehicle which must be escorted at all times.